Climate change. What’s HR got to do with it?

 Supportive Community: A Viable Solution of Climate Anxiety

-By Baljot Singh Although the problem of climate anxiety can be tackled in multiple ways, having or building supportive communities is the most important strategy for addressing it.
+by Baljot Singh Although the problem of climate anxiety can be tackled in multiple ways, having or building supportive communities is the most important strategy for addressing it.
 Recently, many studies and news articles are demonstrating young people’s eco-anxiety: sixty … Read More

 Meet the teens taking on Canada’s banks and politicians, one demonstration at a time

-By Julia Townsend When Lola Rabinovitch organized their first school strike at 16, they never imagined it growing into Metro Vancouver’s largest youth climate action group.
+by Julia Townsend When Lola Rabinovitch organized their first school strike at 16, they never imagined it growing into Metro Vancouver’s largest youth climate action group.
 The now 19-year-old sees a shift in climate activism, with the spotlight turning to … Read More

 Probe #2 – Greenwashing

-By: Ashley Pocrnich Widespread internet access like we enjoy today provides most of us the opportunity to share our voices freely, and while this ability can be used to spread knowledge of scientific breakthroughs and new discoveries, it can also … Read More
+by Ashley Pocrnich Widespread internet access like we enjoy today provides most of us the opportunity to share our voices freely, and while this ability can be used to spread knowledge of scientific breakthroughs and new discoveries, it can also … Read More

 The Summer 2022 semester brings an expansive variety of Climate+ Challenge courses